shuup/shuup-guide/source/products.rst

 .. image:: products/products-menu.png

 On the `Products` page, you will see a list of all of the products currently in your shop.
-In the upper right-hand corner there is a button labelled `New product` for creating new products.
+In the upper right-hand corner, there is a button labelled `New product` for creating new products.
 Clicking this will take you to the new product form, where you can enter information about your new product.